John Oscar Burleigh: The Oldest, But Least Famed Brother

 The family was in Grafton when their third child was born, but back in Oxford in 1847 when their last daughter arrived.
 Some sources contend that John also taught at Brookline, Massachusetts, but no external source has been found to place it confidently within his chronology.
 His younger brother Cyrus did teach in that town, so this could be another possible name confusion.

 Apparently he decided to try business rather than teaching in his final years, becoming "a dealer in stoves, tin ware, etc." His account book - one of the artifacts donated by the family to the American Antiquarian Society - runs from 1846 to his early death in 1848.
 The return to Oxford was perhaps intended to put them closer to his wife's family.
-His early death (from an undetermined cause), and the later tragedies that would befall her when their three daughters all died in quick succession in the 1860s, probably confirmed the wisdom of moving back.
+His early death (from an undetermined cause), and the later tragedies that would befall her when their three daughters all died in quick succession in the 1860s, probably confirmed the wisdom of moving into a supportive network of relatives.

 References